grafana/grafana/docs/sources/visualizations/time-series/index.md

 ## Axis options

-Under the axis cateogry you find options that change how the y and x axis are rendered.
+Under the axis category you find options that change how the y and x axis are rendered.
 Some options will not take affect until you click outside of the field option box you are editing or press Enter.

 ### Placement